Visiting Kornati National Park in Croatia

-Kornati National Park is situated at the Adriatic sea, in the northern part of Dalmatia.
-It belongs to Šibenin-Knin county and it is a bit south from Zadar and west from Šibenik.
+Kornati National Park is situated on the Adriatic Sea, in the northern part of Dalmatia.
+It belongs to Šibenin-Knin County and it is a bit south from Zadar and west from Šibenik.
 When speaking in nautical miles, it is ~15 nm from Zadar and Šibenik, and ~7 nm from Murter.

 When to go

-- By transport service of one of many local boatmen from the mainland.
+- Transport service of one of many local boatmen from the mainland

-- By organized tour from Murter, Šibenik, Zadar or some other place on the Adriatic coast, as many agencies offer this trip.
+- Organized tour from Murter, Šibenik, Zadar, or some other place on the Adriatic coast, as many agencies offer this trip.
 The price varies around 35-40€ per person and it includes the boat ride, a welcome drink, the entrance ticket, lunch, and a tourist guide.

-If you come within an organized tourist agency, the price of the excursion will include the vessel ticket.
+If you come with an organized tour, the price of the excursion will include the vessel ticket.

 Where to buy tickets

-- at the reception desk in Luka Zakan on the island of Ravni Zakan (NP Kornati)
+- Reception desk in Luka Zakan on the island of Ravni Zakan (NP Kornati)

-- at the reception desk in Uvala Vruje on the island of Kornat (NP Kornati)
+- Reception desk in Uvala Vruje on the island of Kornat (NP Kornati)

-- at mobile reception desks at Kornati National Park – These are boats for the park that sail in the area of the park for the purpose of greeting guests, selling tickets, and providing park information.
+- Boat mobile reception desks at Kornati NP that sail in the area of the park to greet guests, sell tickets, and provide park information

-Ticket purchased outside the park and on the web shop are cheaper than tickets purchased from receptionists inside the park.
+Tickets purchased outside the park and on the webshop are cheaper than tickets purchased from receptionists inside the park.

 Ticket prices for Kornati National Park depend on the length of the vessel, the number of days your boat is in the park, and the month you are visiting.
-Here is the price list for Kornati broken down by month and size of your vessel.
+A price list for Kornati is available here.

 If you’re visiting Kornati as a part of an organized tour, the boat ticket will be included in the total price of the excursion.

-Please note that mobile reception desks work only during summer season.
+Please note that mobile reception desks work only during the summer season.